-Every great blog starts on a self-hosted platform, so why not start yours with Bluehost?
-Not only can you get 24/7 tech support from Bluehost, you can get a domain and hosting, for as little as $3.95 a month.
+Every great blog starts on a self-hosted platform, so why not start yours with Hostgator?
+Not only can you get 24/7 tech support from Hostgator, you can get hosting, for as little as a penny for your first month.

 If your blog has outgrown Bluehost, then you may want to look into WPEngine.

 WordPress Theme: Genesis by Studio Press

 Second only to having a self-hosted site, using a premium theme is important for any professional blogger.
 I love Genesis themes from Studio Press and use them for every blog or website I have.

 Genesis is pretty much the industry standard and you’ll find many designs to fit your taste.
 In order to use any of the child themes by Studio Press, you must purchase the Genesis Framework first.
 To find your next WordPress theme, go to Studio Press here.

 MyThemeShop is another great company to find premium WordPress themes and plugins.